bringhub/easyjson/README.md

         use lowerCamelCase instead of CamelCase by default -stubs
-    	only generate stubs for marshaler/unmarshaler funcs
+    	only generate stubs for marshaler/unmarshaler funcs -tags
+      generate functions for marshaling and unmarshaling based on custom tags.
+Comma delimited list.
 ```

 Using `-all` will generate marshalers/unmarshalers for all Go structs in the